 On the human level, Meds To Beds is more than a tangible sign of your system’s care of, and for, the individuals & families you treat.
 It’s your first line of offense in ensuring patients follow prescription protocols after they’ve left your care — significantly decreasing the likelihood of readmission while, in the process, improving patient satisfaction and pharmacy revenues.

 It’s a transitional care program which health systems fail to implement, as a rule, because of the costs of staffing and administrations.
 Costs which, in our experience, are more than offset by revenues.
-In one Mississippi health system alone, ProxsysRx filled over 18,000 discharge prescriptions in just 12 months — during which time, pharmacy revenues increased 125% and readmissions decreased 79%.
+In one Mississippi health system alone, VytlOne filled over 18,000 discharge prescriptions in just 12 months — during which time, pharmacy revenues increased 125% and readmissions decreased 79%.

 How a good Meds To Beds Program works